bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

-![Warped Image with Straight Lane Line][image4]
+![Image 11: Image with Straight Lane Line][image4]

-![Warped Image with Curved Lane Line][image5]
+![Image 12: Perspective Transformation of Straight-Line Image][image5]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-To determine the lane lines, the warped image was passed to the function find_lane_lines().
+To determine the lane lines, the warped image was passed to the function `find_lane_lines()`, from section "Functions For Lane Detection and Marking".
 This function used the histogram method described in the lecture, then fit a second order polynomial to the lane lines.
-The values of the lines and polynomial coefficients were stored in a Line() class.
+The values of the lines and polynomial coefficients were stored in a Line() Class (see section "Line() Class to Store and Handle Line Fitting and Curve Radius Calculations").
 During the video processing pipeline, the three most recent values of the fit lines were stored and average of these used to draw the located lines.
 This was done to filter out jitter.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-To visually mark the driving lane, the left and right fit lines were passed to cv2.polyfill() to color the lane.
-Then the lane was unwarped back to it's original perspective using warp_img() with the src_pts and dst_pts arguments swaped.
+To visually mark the driving lane, the left and right fit lines were passed the  `fill_lane()` (section "Functions For Lane Detection and Marking") which used `cv2.polyfill()` and `cv2.addWeighted()` to color the lane.
+The warped lane was transformed back into it's original perspective using `warp_img()` with the src_pts and dst_pts arguments swaped.

-![alt text][image5]
+![image 13: Image with colored Lane]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.